-- 1. Submission of Summary of Master's Thesis (paper for oral presentation of master's thesis) - (1) Submitted by: January 25, 5:00 p.m. for completion in March July 25, 5:00 p.m. for completion in September - (2) Submitted to: Student Support Office responsible for the Program to which you belong (e.g., office responsible for graduate course) - (3) Number of copies: One (1) copy - (4) Preparation procedures: - 1 Download the prescribed format (use up to 2 sheets of A4 size paper in vertical format and write horizontally) from the website of the Graduate School of Integrated Sciences for Life, and fill out the form electronically.
-(You may paste it.)
-(One-side printing; do not enter page numbers.) - 2 A summary may be written in a free style; the content of the summary shall be stipulated by each Program. - 3 If you do not wish to make your summary public for patent or other purposes, you must apply for an embargo in advance. - 4 The summary submitted will be printed as it is in a collection of summaries of master's theses.
-If you insert figures, they should be sharp enough for printing. - If there is a change to any item of the Notification of Research Title that you have submitted, be sure to report the change to the Student Support Office in charge. - If you submit your summary, together with your master's thesis (temporarily bound), to the Screening Committee, you must prepare one more copy, apart from the above.
-(In such a case, the summary may be printed double-sided.) - 2.
-Submission of Master's Thesis (temporarily bound) - (1) Submitted by: January 25, 5:00 p.m. for completion in March September: July 25, 5:00 p.m. for completion in September - (2) Submitted to: Student Support Office responsible for the Program to which you belong (e.g., office responsible for graduate course) - (3) Number of copies: One (1) copy per member of the screening committee - (4) Preparation procedure: - 1 Use A4 size paper in vertical format and write horizontally. - 2 A cover sheet, title page, etc. shall be prepared in accordance with Attachments 1-1 and 1-2. - 3.
+- 1. Submission of Summary of Master's Thesis (paper for oral presentation of master's thesis) - (1) Submitted by: January 25, 5:00 p.m. for completion in March July 25, 5:00 p.m. for completion in September - (2) Submitted to: Student Support Office responsible for the Program to which you belong (e.g., office responsible for graduate course) and Master's Thesis Screening Committee including the main supervisor - (3) Submission method: Submit electronically by e-mail - (4) Preparation procedures: - 1 Download the prescribed format (use up to 2 sheets of A4 size paper in vertical format and write horizontally) from the website of the Graduate School of Integrated Sciences for Life, and fill out the form electronically.
+(No page numbering required.) - 2 A summary may be written in a free style; the content of the summary shall be stipulated by each Program. - 3 If you do not wish to make your summary public for patent or other purposes, you must apply for an embargo in advance. - 4 The summary submitted will be printed as it is in a collection of summaries of master's theses.
+If you insert figures, they should be sharp enough for printing. - If there is a change to any item of the Notification of Research Title that you have submitted, be sure to report the change to the Student Support Office in charge. - 2.
+Submission of Master's Thesis (draft version) - (1) Submitted by: January 25, 5:00 p.m. for completion in March September: July 25, 5:00 p.m. for completion in September - (2) Submitted to: Student Support Office responsible for the Program to which you belong (e.g., office responsible for graduate course) and Master's Thesis Screening Committee including the main supervisor - (3) Submission method: Submit electronically by e-mail - (4) Preparation procedure: - 1 Use A4 size paper in vertical format and write horizontally. - 2 A cover sheet, title page, etc. shall be prepared in accordance with Attachments 1-1 and 1-2. - 3.
 Submission of Master's Thesis (final version) (according the instruction of the Program) - (1) Submitted by: Mid-February for completion in March